chelton-m/EcoOmni/UI-demo/README.md

 3. Uploads a file (drag & drop or browse)
 4. Reviews AI-detected column mappings
 5. Clicks "Import Data" and sees processing animation
 6. Success!
-Redirected to populated dashboard
-7. Explores Sales, Inventory, and Waste pipeline pages
+Dashboard populates with scrollable sections
+7. User scrolls down to explore:
+   - Connected Insight at the top
+   - Sales Pipeline section (matches image 1 exactly)
+   - Inventory Pipeline section (matches image 2 exactly)
+   - Waste Management section (matches image 3 with EcoOmni colors)
-8. Can import additional reports via top-right button
+8. Can use navigation to jump to sections or import additional reports

 ## 🚢 Building for Production